The Kashmir Conflict-

 conflict to keep themselves in power.

-In spite of the above mentioned facts, Pakistani leadership
+In spite of the above-mentioned facts, Pakistani leadership

 withdraw their troops from that territory would enable the world to force India